daisheng123/SeedRuler/README.md

 ## Installation
 For softwares this project depends on, Java, Mysql,tomcat and Nginx are significant.<br>

 To install Java:<br>

 Go to the Oracle official website to download the latest version of Java JDK: https://www.oracle.com/java/technologies/javase-jdk11-downloads.html
 Install Java JDK: Follow the instructions on the download page to complete the installation.
 After the installation is complete, set the JAVA_HOME environment variable to point to the installation directory of JDK.<br>

 To install MySQL:<br>

 Go to the MySQL official website to download the latest version of MySQL database: https://dev.mysql.com/downloads/mysql/ Install MySQL database: Follow the instructions on the download page to complete the installation.
-During the installation process, set the password for the root user and configure other options as needed.
+During the installation process, set the password for the root user and configure other options as needed.<br>

 To install Tomcat:<br>

 Go to the Apache Tomcat official website to download the latest version of Tomcat: https://tomcat.apache.org/download-10.cgi